Warwolt/warwolt.github.io/_posts/2023-07-09-creating-an-equilateral-triangle.md

 Given the triangle that was constructed, we may ask: is it an *equilateral* triangle?

 Since the figure consists of three segments, we know that it is a triangle.
-Next we'll prove that these three sides are equal to each other.
+Next, we'll prove that these three sides all equal each other.

 ### Equality of $AB$ and $AC$